BlockchainLabsNZ/bankorus_contracts_audit/audit/README.md

 ## Observations

+### No Fixed Supply
 Initially tokens can be minted causing the totalSupply to increase, however once the function `finishMinting()` has been called tokens cannot be minted again.
+If the owner does not call `finishMinting()` then there is no fixed supply of BKT.

+### Allow Transfer
 The developers have chosen to restrict transferrability of tokens when the contract owner deems necessary.

 ```